MicrosoftDocs/Viva/Viva/goals/review-dashboard.md

     :::image type="content" source="../media/goals/Projects list widget.gif" alt-text="Viva goals projects list widget":::

-## Customize Review Dashboard
+## How to customize your Review Dashboard

 After landing on the Review Dashboard page, the first step is to select the review period.
-Depending on your review cadence, select a period.
-Here’s what the review period signifies — the large bar shows the progress of the objective as on the end date of the review period, and this is compared to where it was on the start date of the review period that is indicated by the small bar.

 :::image type="content" source="../media/goals/viva-goals-overview-of-team-okrs.png" alt-text="Overview of team OKRs":::

-To gain expertise on what a Review Dashboard comprises, see [components of a Review Dashboard](https://help.ally.io/en/articles/4362733-components-of-a-review-dashboard).

-## Add panels to the dashboard
+### Add panels to the dashboard

-- The default panel comprises of the objective list widget.
-Towards the tail end of the dashboard, you’ll have a provision to **add more panels** to the dashboard.
+- The default panel includes the objective list widget.
+Towards the tail-end of the dashboard, you will have the option to **add more panels** to the Review Dashboard.

 - As you create a panel, provide a name for the panel.
 For greater flexibility over building the dashboard to cater to your requirement, you can move a panel up or down.

-- Towards the right-end of the panel, select the More Actions icon to edit, or delete the panel.
+- On the right of the panel, select the More Actions icon to edit, or delete the panel.

     :::image type="content" source="../media/goals/Add panels.gif" alt-text="Add the panels":::

-## Add widgets to a panel
+### Add widgets to a panel

 - Create a new panel, and start adding widgets to the panel from the list of widgets available.